Panther Statue and Tree

 Harassment of University Employees

-The University prohibits students from harassing employees on the basis of protected category.
+The University prohibits students from harassing employees on the basis of actual or perceived membership in a class protected by policy or law.
 This is defined as any unwelcome behavior that is reasonably regarded as offensive that is based on a protected category listed above that:

 • Sufficiently offends, humiliates, distresses, or intrudes upon its victim, so as to disrupt the victim’s emotional tranquility in the workplace, or